edoigtrd/ubiquite/README.md

 # How to configure

-Move `config.example.toml` to `config.toml` and fill in the required fields.
+Move `config.sample.toml` to `config.toml` and fill in the required fields.

 In this file you can configure: